-- Subject: Employee Hiring - C. Job Applications.
+- b.
+Rehires.
+Job applications received from former employees will be processed using the same procedures and standards that govern all other applications.
+The City Administrator, or designee, will review the former employee's personnel records and the circumstances surrounding termination of previous employment with Lehi City. - Former employees who have been terminated for cause are not eligible for rehire. - ii.
+Applicants who are rehired shall be required to serve a one-year probationary period. - c.
+Job Applications.
 All interested job applicants shall complete a Job Application. - i.
 All applications and resumes received for the job opening will be forwarded to the City Administrator, or designee.
 Upon receipt, each application and resume will be marked with the date it was received. - ii.
 Job applications shall be signed by the job applicant and the truth of all information contained therein shall be certified by the job applicant's signature.
-The job applicant may be required to provide a copy of a certified educational transcript either with the application or upon hire. - D. Ability Tests.
+The job applicant may be required to provide a copy of a certified educational transcript either with the application or upon hire. - d.
+Ability Tests.
 Job Applicants may be required to take ability tests that Lehi City deems necessary for a specific position.
 Job applicants for certain positions may require skills for which a known level of competence must exist such as mathematics, keypunch, and/or timed typing tests.
-When Lehi City uses ability tests, Lehi City shall make reasonable accommodations for disabled applicants, as may be requested, and does not create an undue hardship on the City. - E. Job Applicant Disqualification.
+When Lehi City uses ability tests, Lehi City shall make reasonable accommodations for disabled applicants, as may be requested, and does not create an undue hardship on the City. - e.
+Job Applicant Disqualification.
 An application may be rejected if the job applicant: - i.
 Does not meet the minimum qualifications established for the position. - ii.
 Is physically or mentally unable to perform the essential duties and responsibilities of the position with reasonable accommodation(s) (determined only after a conditional offer of employment has been extended to a job applicant, pending the results of a medical examination, when required). - iii.
 Has falsified a material fact or failed to complete the application. - iv.
 Has failed to timely file the application. - v.
 Has an unsatisfactory employment history or poor work references. - vi.
-Has failed to attain a passing score, if an examination is required. - F. Interviewing. - i.
-The City Administrator, or designee, will select applicants to interview from those who have passed the preliminary screening job application and ability tests.
-Job related duties and qualifications will provide the basis for initial screening of job applicants.
-During the interview, all job applicants should be advised that any and all of the information provided may be verified. - ii.
-Individuals conducting job interviews shall only ask questions that pertain to the job position.
-Questions should be submitted to the Human Resources Office in advance of interviews for approval. - G. Reference Checks.
-In order to facilitate reference checks, written permission shall be obtained from the applicant using the Applicant's Consent to Release Information Form. - H. Lehi City may contact the references for each job applicant and ask job-related questions, which include similar questions for each job applicant checked.
+Has failed to attain a passing score, if an examination is required.